Services

 - FERPA Authorization

-An Advance Healthcare Directive allows your child to designate a trusted person to make medical decisions if they are unable to do so and provide clear instructions regarding life-prolonging treatment and end-of-life care.
+An Advance Healthcare Directive allows your child to designate a trusted person to make medical decisions if they are unable to do so, while also providing guidance regarding their preferences for care.

-A HIPAA Authorization permits doctors and hospitals to share medical information with designated individuals.
+A HIPAA Authorization permits healthcare providers to share medical information with designated individuals so you can stay informed and involved.

-A Durable Financial Power of Attorney allows a trusted person to manage financial matters such as banking, housing, tuition payments, insurance claims, and other essential transactions if your child is unable to do so.
+A Durable Financial Power of Attorney allows a trusted person to handle financial matters such as banking, housing, tuition payments, and insurance claims if your child is unable to do so.

-A FERPA Authorization allows parents or designated individuals to access academic records and communicate with the college if necessary.
+A FERPA Authorization allows parents or designated individuals to access academic records and communicate with the college if needed.

 Incapacity Protection Plan